Investigation: Many U.S. hospitals sue patients for debts or threaten their credit - NewsBreak

 Maternal deaths in the U.S. are staggeringly common.
 Personal nurses could help

-In 2020, Lauren Brown, of Upper Darby, Pa., had a high-risk pregnancy.
-She was past 35-years-old, had high blood pressure, and had a previous blood clot that could have been deadly.
+In 2020, Lauren Brown of Upper Darby, Pa., had a high-risk pregnancy.
+She was past 35 years old, had high blood pressure, and had a previous blood clot that could have been deadly.
 Plus, the COVID-19 pandemic was raging.
-When it came time to give birth in December of that year, Brown,...
+When it came time to give birth in December of that...

-Sikh men can serve in the Marine Corps without shaving their beards, court says
+Busloads of migrants dropped off at Kamala Harris's home on Christmas Eve

-A federal court has ruled that the Marine Corps cannot deny entry to Sikhs because of their unshorn beards and hair.
-The Marine Corps told three Sikh men that they could serve only if they shaved before going through basic training.
-Most Sikh men don't cut their hair as a sign of their religious commitment.
-But to serve in the military satisfies another aspect of their faith.
+Several busloads of migrants were dropped off at the Washington, D.C., residence of Vice President Kamala Harris on Christmas Eve — apparently the latest in an escalating battle between state officials and the Biden administration over the country's immigration policy.
+A total of three busloads of migrants arrived at...

 Architect of plot to kidnap Gov. Whitmer to face sentence